Dhobi Ghat Park, Faisalabad: History

-Dhobi Ghat was renamed as 'Iqbal Park', Faisalabad later but the name Dhobi Ghat is still very much in use among the common people in this city.
-The Government of Punjab, Pakistan website still uses both names - Dhobi Gat or Iqbal Park for this location.
+Dhobi Ghat Grounds was renamed as 'Iqbal Park', Faisalabad later but the name Dhobi Ghat is still very much in use among the common people in this city.
+The Government of Punjab, Pakistan website uses both names - Dhobi Gat Grounds or Iqbal Park for this location.

-Quaide-e-Azam Muhammad Ali Jinnah was invited to address a very large gathering of an estimated 2 million people here at Dhobi Ghat grounds as part of a campaign for Pakistan Movement in 1943.
-Dhobi Ghat Grounds, Faisalabad are known to have historical significance due to many other Pakistani political leaders, following Jinnah's tradition, later chose to use it for political gatherings.
+Quaide-e-Azam Muhammad Ali Jinnah was invited to address a very large gathering of an estimated 2 million people at Dhobi Ghat Grounds as part of a campaign for Pakistan Movement in 1943.
+Dhobi Ghat Grounds, Faisalabad are known to have historical significance due to many other Pakistani political leaders, following Jinnah's tradition, later choosing to use it for political gatherings.